Why Do My Boobs Hurt When I’m Not Pregnant? | Clear, Honest Answers

 Hormonal Fluctuations and Menstrual Cycle

 Hormonal changes are the most frequent culprit behind breast tenderness in non-pregnant women.
-Estrogen causes breast ducts to enlarge while progesterone promotes growth in milk glands.
+Estrogen causes breast ducts to enlarge while progesterone influences milk gland tissue.
 These changes can make breasts feel swollen or sore before menstruation.
-This type of discomfort usually resolves once menstruation begins.
+This type of discomfort usually improves once menstruation begins.

 The sensitivity varies widely among individuals.
 Some women experience mild discomfort while others face significant pain that interferes with daily activities.
 This cyclical mastalgia is generally benign but can be distressing.